AtnNn/atnnn.com/posts/type-prelude.markdown

 ## Proxy

-Constructors, when promoted, becomes types.
+Constructors, when promoted, become types.
 But these types do not have any values.
 The `Prelude.Type.Value` provides the `T` type (known elsewhere as `Proxy`).